Starting today, Glowforge will pay $5,000 for introductions that result in us hiring a woman, underrepresented minority, or person with a disability.

 We have a particular challenge in that our founding execs are all white men.
 That narrows our perspectives and our recruiting networks.
 While we’re fortunate to have a steady stream of amazing resumes from people who want to help us, far too few of them represent the full diversity of the customers we want to delight with our products.
 We’re especially lacking in diverse engineering applicants, which puts blinders on the team building the product that is our livelihood.

 We’ve already tackled problems of job offer negotiations and opaque insurance, but we wanted to go farther.
 So I sat down with some of the smartest people I know – our advisory board, some of our investors, and some of our employees – and brainstormed solutions.
 The answer, when it hit us, was pretty simple: we’re a company.
-If we want something, we should pay for it.
+If we want something, we should be willing to pay for it.

 Which leads us to our new program.
 Here’s how it works.